jeffreybeyo/jeffreybeyo.github.io/README.md

-# JBC Solutions

-## Welcome To JB Software & Data Consultancy By Jeffrey Beyo.
+# Welcome to JB software & data consultancy by Jeffrey Beyo.

 ## Consultancy